 Housing Using the BF Construction Method Stands Up to Disasters and Enhances Daily Comfort

-The Thinking Behind Taking Evacuation life at Home
+The Thinking Behind Taking Evacuation living at Home

-Many people who come through a large-scale disaster often find themselves falling ill due to the stress of living in an evacuation shelter even if they survive the disaster.
-And sometimes it takes days before utilities such as electricity and running water are restored.
+Many people who come through a large-scale disaster often find themselves falling ill due to the stress of living in an evacuation shelter even if they survived the disaster.
+It may also take days to restore lifelines such as electricity and water.

-Sumitomo Forestry provides various preparations based on the ZEH performance for houses with a highly seismic resistant BF construction method so that residents can live at home even after the disaster.
-The high heat insulation performance of the ZEH specifications enables an energy-saving life that suppresses the effects of the outside temperature, while securing electricity of solar power generation systems, household fuel cells, storage battery systems, etc. In addition, it supports "evacuation life at home" with various resilience-compatible specifications such as a slate roof that can handle strong winds, a short circuit fire alarm that prevents fires from a short circuit, a home security light that can also be used as a flashlight in the event of a power outage, a rainwater storage tank that can be used as domestic water when water is cut off.
+Sumitomo Forestry provides various readiness based on the seismic resistant BF construction method and ZEH performance.
+The high insulation efficiency of the ZEH specifications enables an energy-saving living, while securing electricity of solar power generation systems, household fuel cells, storage battery systems, etc. In addition, it supports "evacuation living at home" with various resilience-compatible specifications such as a slate roof that can handle strong winds, a short circuit fire alarm that prevents fires from a short circuit, a home security light that can also be used as a flashlight in the event of a power outage, a rainwater storage tank that can be used as domestic water when water is cut off.